conduktor/conduktor-docs/docs/platform/installation/get-started/kubernetes.md

 # Helm chart installation

-Conduktor provides a [Helm repository](https://helm.conduktor.io) containing a chart that will deploy Conduktor Platform on your Kubernetes cluster.
+Conduktor provides a [Helm repository](https://helm.conduktor.io) containing a chart that will deploy Conduktor Console on your Kubernetes cluster.

 ## TL;DR